aoswalt/workshop-reduce/README.md

 A couple of the common methods are `map` for transforming each element of a collection, and `filter` for obtaining a limited selection of elements of the collection.

-The `reduce` method can be thought of as the "Swiss army knife" of collections: any of the other collection methods can be implemented with it.
+The `reduce` method can be thought of as the "Swiss army knife" of collections: it can fulfill a wide variety of applications, including implementing any of the other collection methods.

 ### Anatomy